ANNAPOLIS -- After a one-day recess, Maryland's lawmakers were to return tomorrow to try to pass a balanced budget.

 Once the bare-bones budget is passed and the extended session ends, Mr. Schaefer said he wants to call the legislature immediately back into special session.
 He wants lawmakers to enact a tax package to replace the "doomsday" cuts and pass the state's $350 million capital construction program for next year, which also died when the lawmakers failed to pass an operating budget.

-But many lawmakers couldn't figure out why the governor thinks it will be easier to get a tax package now than during the regular session.
+But many lawmakers couldn't figure out why the governor thinks will be easier to get a tax package now than it was during the regular session.
+If anything has changed, many said, it's that the two houses have dug in their heels even further.

 As for passing the budget, lawmakers doubted that either house could muster a majority to vote for a "doomsday" measure without ironclad assurances that a substitute package of new tax revenues would be subsequently enacted.